dougeby/IntuneDocs/InTuneDocs/deploy-use/restrict-access-to-skype-for-business-online-with-microsoft-intune.md

 [Create](create-a-device-compliance-policy-in-microsoft-intune.md) and [deploy](deploy-and-monitor-a-device-compliance-policy-in-microsoft-intune.md) a compliance policy to all devices that will be affected by the policy.
 These will be all the devices that are used by the users in the **Targeted groups**.

 > [!NOTE]
-> While compliance policies are deployed to [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] groups, conditional access policies are targeted to Azure Active Directory security groups.
+> While compliance policies are deployed to Intune groups, conditional access policies are targeted to Azure Active Directory security groups.

 > [!IMPORTANT]